1-877-929-7245

 We wake to a glorious panorama of pristine Norwegian scenery, with an unforgettable day ahead of us.
 After breakfast, we transfer to the nearby port and embark on a relaxing fjord cruise across Geirangerfjord, a UNESCO World Heritage site.

-Acclaimed for its unique landscape, this nine-mile-long branch of Storfjord (meaning "Great Fjord") boasts towering cliff walls while, along its shores, waterfalls plunge from mountainous forests.
+Acclaimed for its unique landscape, this nine-mile-long branch of Storfjord (meaning 'Great Fjord') boasts towering cliff walls while, along its shores, a number of waterfalls plunge from mountainous forests.
 As we cruise, we enter a world of color - the lush green of the trees contrasting with the blue water and brilliant white of distant snow-capped peaks.
 When it rains, waterfalls appear as if from nowhere, cascading into the water below.

-Disembarking in Hellesylt, we take a scenic drive to Hornindalsvatn - Europe's deepest lake at more than 1,600 feet.
+Disembarking in Hellesylt, we take a scenic drive to Hornindalsvatn, Europe's deepest lake at more than 1,600 feet.
 Keep an eye out for the lake's mythical monster lurking beneath the crystal-clear surface.
 Returning to Geiranger, we gather for dinner at our hotel.
-Overnight Geiranger. p>

 Includes